qwert22356/olaola-controller/OlaOla Controller installation Guide.md

 - 5th step: store your topo # choose 4th the lldp device and select role click generate topo and save it!

 ## Initialization - OlaOla Network telemetry
+- Go to http://192.168.1.77:8080/hd-telemetry and fetch the real data that you want
+- Go to hd-telemetry pages to see the data that you had fetched.

 ## Initializaion - OlaOla Copilot
+> You need to copy this user_id to olaola.dev and Login your account then go to dashboard to bind your user_id.
 ![image](https://github.com/user-attachments/assets/22df75da-755c-4f25-a3ef-27d483161853)